Fart Lover Supreme - Donald Rump - E-Book

 “Shows you how much that ass nut knows.”
 Kim turned back to the menu.
 “I’m going right for the chalupa.
 All steak, baby.”
 She rubbed up against Murray again.

-Goddamn Murray needed to order fast or he might squeeze one out in his jeans before he reached the salsa bar.
+Goddamn Murray needed to order fast or he might squeeze one out in his jeans before he made it to the salsa bar.

 “You order, honey.”
 He whipped out a twenty-dollar bill.
 “Surprise me.”
 He whipped out a matching bill, which brought a smile to Kimberly’s face.